 Backlife

-For over two decades, Paul Burch's thoroughly modern and instantly classic songs have attracted fans and collaborators from Rock to Bluegrass.
-His latest album Light Sensitive features a dozen parables about living in the American south and received 4-star reviews in American Songwriter, No Depression, and All Music and was named “Best of Nashville” by the Nashville Scene.
+For nearly three decades, Paul Burch's thoroughly modern yet instantly classic songs have attracted fans from Rock to Bluegrass.
+His latest album Light Sensitive, produced with GRAMMY winner Dennis Crouch (T-Bone Burnett, Burt Bachrach) features a dozen parables about living in the American south and received 4-star reviews in American Songwriter, No Depression, All Music and was named “Best of Nashville” by the Nashville Scene.

-Produced with GRAMMY winner Dennis Crouch (T-Bone Burnett, Burt Bachrach), Light Sensitive features Burch's longtime band The WPA Ballclub starring instrumental ace Fats Kaplin along with guests Luther Dickinson, Aaron Lee Tasjan, Robyn Hitchcock, and Amy Rigby.
+Light Sensitive features Burch's longtime band The WPA Ballclub starring instrumental ace Fats Kaplin along with guests Luther Dickinson, Aaron Lee Tasjan, Robyn Hitchcock, and Amy Rigby.

-Burch's discography includes collaborations with artists from across styles and generations including Mark Knopfler, Waco Brothers, Billy Bragg, R&B legend Candi Staton, Lambchop, Tim O'Brien, and Ralph Stanley.
+Burch's discography includes collaborations with artists from across styles and generations including Mark Knopfler, the Waco Brothers, Billy Bragg, R&B legend Candi Staton, Lambchop, Tim O'Brien, and Ralph Stanley.
 "At the risk of being impeached by the bluegrass purists,” wrote celebrated music critic Chet Flippo, “I think Burch is the best duet partner Ralph Stanley has found since his brother, Carter Stanley, died in 1966.”

 I'm a Paul Burch fan.
 How could I not be?